***WORLD PREMIERE***

 Following their journey to raise money, educate the public, and support expectant moms of color, we hear horrifying stories of the systematized dismissal of Black women’s pain and agency, tracking the current crisis all the way back to the cruel and monstrous experiments of “The Father of Modern Gynecology,” J Marion Sims, who experimented on enslaved Black bodies without anesthesia.

-As our story unfolds, we meet Black midwives in Detroit, Chicago, and Ferguson, on similar journeys to bring safe and culturally-centered maternal care to communities of color.
+As our story unfolds, we meet Black midwives in Chicago, Illinois, and Gainesville, Alabama on similar journeys to bring safe and culturally-centered maternal care to communities of color.
 We watch as they battle complex and racist birthing laws, zoning regulations, and investor drought, all while advocating for Black moms and catching new babies. >

 Hope for the Future.